 Tribute to Andy Hug and allowing us to post it here on the IKF Pages.

 From Brian Ritchie's , AX Website via Zach Arnold's article, posted on submissionfighting.com website's message board.
 Mr. Arnold wrote the article to be posted on Dave Meltzer's Wrestling Observer web site.
 Thank You All.

-Andy Hug, (Left) the famous K-1 kickboxer, died today at a Tokyo hospital at 6:21 PM JST (5:21 AM EST) from acute myeloid leukemia & bone marrow disease.
+Andy Hug, (Right) the famous K-1 kickboxer, died today at a Tokyo hospital at 6:21 PM JST (5:21 AM EST) from acute myeloid leukemia & bone marrow disease.
 Hug was only 35 years old.